RyelBanfield/create-r1-app/README.md

 # create-r1-app

-A quick way to start a new React app, using Vite, TypeScript, ESLint & TailwindCSS.
+The fastest way to start a React project using Vite, TypeScript, ESLint & TailwindCSS.

 ## How To Run